cao13jf/CMap/README.md

   * Follow the instruction, click and run the block one by one.
   * Download the Cell-wise and Fate-wise GUI data folders *your google drive root/CMapCode/GUIDataCellWise* and *your google drive root/CMapCode/GUIDataFateWise* .
 Open the folder with our ITK-CVE-SNAP!

-## 2.2 Run the Program on Your PC with Python Environment
+## 2.2 Run the Program on Your PC (Linux) with Python Environment

-If you are running this, you need to know how to use python and jupyter notebook.
+If you are running this, you should know how to use python and jupyter notebook.
 But it is very easy and kind for beginners!
 You may spend less than one week to learn python and jupyter notebook, then you can start preprocessing, training, running, shape analyzing, and GUI visualization data generation!

+* Youtube PC (linux) tutorial video for a quick start! https://youtu.be/h2-89Fr2CAQ !

 * If you have your own 3D labeled data and going to train them, please generate and group the data as following folder structure.
 All these nii.gz files are composed of 2D slices and CD files.
 All the code could be found in the preprocessing part!
 You need to group the training data with your own python script because you need to label the SegCell with your own data.
   ```